 ‘At-home good parenting” has a bigger effect on children’s achievement at primary level than differences in quality of schools, evident across all social classes and all ethnic groups.Desforges, C, 2003, DfES Research Report

-We aim to provide a combination of services which build confidence and trust and that reflect parents’ stated interests.
-We provide a family support programme run by professionals with high levels of interpersonal skills and empathy as well as the appropriate qualifications, in the following ways:
+Along with NBCC, we aim to provide a combination of services which build confidence and trust and that reflect parents’ stated interests.
+Together, we provide a family support programme run by professionals with high levels of interpersonal skills and empathy as well as the appropriate qualifications, in the following ways:

 - Parenting programmes and adult learning.